This is a draft document for a system in preparation

 Replicate fields are checked for missing data (NAs are permitted) but no other validation occurs.

-Both categorical fields (also known as a factors) are made up of a set of levels showing the different groups or treatment.
+Both categorical and ordered categorical data (also known as a factors) are made up of a set of levels showing the different groups or treatment.
 The data in the column then shows which level applies to each row.

 levels descriptor, you must provide a complete set of all the levels used in the column, which will be checked against the data.
 The level names must be short text labels.
 Do not use integer level names: they are harder to interpret in statistical analyses and there is a real risk that they are analysed as a number by mistake.